anoopsarkar/compilers-class/LEX-practice.md

 This creates a directory called `output` and a file `output.zip`.
 If you run `zipout.py` multiple times it will overwrite your output directory and zip file which should be fine most of the time (but be careful).

 Check your solution accuracy using the Python program `check.py`.
-You must create an `output.zip` file first.
+You must create an `output.zip` file first using `python zipout.py`.

     python check.py